 It is impossible to miss the rising chorus of strong girls in our society today.
-It is a hot topic.
-It is seen in countries like the Philippines, where bills specifically for the protection of women’s rights are introduced by female politicians, to halfway around the world where millions of women recently marched in Washington, D.C.
+Feminism is a hot topic seen in countries like the Philippines, where bills specifically for the protection of women’s rights are introduced by female politicians, to halfway around the world where millions of women recently marched in Washington, D.C.

 Even pop culture has no shortage of female empowerment.
 Beyonce told us 'who run the world' and Emma Watson refused to wear a corset for Beauty and the Beast.

 You can call it by many names.
 It has been referred to as the women’s movement, female liberation, and even the Spice Girls-reminiscent girl power.
 Whatever it is called, there is no denying that feminism is here.

 When you think of a feminist, who do you see?
 I see someone who shuns the traditional roles imposed upon women.
 She is intelligent and well-spoken, with a certain degree of influence.
 Most likely, she is driven in her career.

 If this is the picture of a feminist, then I am as far from it as the sky is to earth.
 I quit my job to stay home and raise the kids.
 I’ve embraced the most traditional of roles, so much so that I have friends who have jokingly referred to me as a 1950’s housewife.
 I am the one who makes sure dinner is ready when her husband gets home from work, washes and folds the clothes for the family, and shuttles the kids to soccer and ballet.

 As I read celebratory articles on the accomplishments of women, I can’t help but wonder: am I even a part of this conversation?
 On what moral ground do I stand on to show my kids that women can be anything they want to be, if I am doing exactly the kind of thing women have tried to prove they can do more of a few decades ago?